 The PACHA is a 25-member federal advisory committee that provides advice, information, and recommendations to the HHS Secretary regarding programs and policies intended to promote effective prevention of HIV disease, and to advance research on HIV disease and AIDS.
 The White House asks PACHA to provide, on an ongoing basis, recommendations on how to effectively implement the National HIV/AIDS Strategy, as well as monitor the strategy's implementation.

-OHAIDP administers AIDS.gov, a cross-government web site, blog, and social media presence that seeks to expand visibility of and access to federally supported HIV information and services for people most at-risk for or living with HIV, particularly racial and ethnic minority communities.
-AIDS.gov also highlights how social media can be an effective tool in the response to HIV.
-Among its activities, AIDS.gov holds monthly meetings of the Federal HIV/AIDS Web Council to coordinate activities and facilitate cross-promotion of key agency, department, and administration HIV messages, policies, and resources.
-AIDS.gov also provides technical assistance to help HIV program staff be more comfortable and engaged with social media.
+OHAIDP administers HIV.gov, a cross-government web site, blog, and social media presence that seeks to expand visibility of and access to federally supported HIV information and services for people most at-risk for or living with HIV, particularly racial and ethnic minority communities.
+HIV.gov also highlights how social media can be an effective tool in the response to HIV.
+Among its activities, HIV.gov holds monthly meetings of the Federal HIV/AIDS Web Council to coordinate activities and facilitate cross-promotion of key agency, department, and administration HIV messages, policies, and resources.
+HIV.gov also provides technical assistance to help HIV program staff be more comfortable and engaged with social media.